 Monitoring and Reporting EDI Concerns

-All members of the University community (including faculty) have access to the services of the Senior Equity & Inclusion Advisor who oversees the Policy on Harassment & Discrimination Prohibited by Law.
+All members of the University community (including faculty) have access to the services of the Office for Mediation and Reporting who oversees the Policy on Harassment & Discrimination Prohibited by Law.
 They can seek her assistance in regard to information that may be needed to determine whether they wish to report an incident of harassment or discrimination.

 All members of the University community (including faculty) may turn to the Office for Sexual Violence Response, Support and Education.
 This is a site of support, information, and accommodation in the event a member of the community experiences an incident of sexual violence, wants to support a survivor, or wishes to work toward the prevention of sexual violence.